espressif/vscode-esp-idf-extension/README.md

 4. `Clean` - Clean the project
 5. `Flash` - Flash the device
 6. `Monitor` - Start a monitor terminal
-7. `OpenOCD` - Start the openOCD server
+7. `OpenOCD` - Start the OpenOCD server
 8. `BuildFlash` - Execute a build followed by a flash command.

-Note that for OpenOCD tasks you need to define `OPENOCD_SCRIPTS` in your system environment variables with openocd scripts folder path.
+Note that for OpenOCD tasks you need to define `OpenOCD_SCRIPTS` in your system environment variables with OpenOCD scripts folder path.

 # Troubleshooting

 If something is not working please check for any error on one of these:

-> **NOTE:** Use `idf.openOcdDebugLevel` configuration setting to 3 or more to show debug logging in OpenOCD server output.
+> **NOTE:** Use `idf.OpenOCDDebugLevel` configuration setting to 3 or more to show debug logging in OpenOCD server output.

 > **NOTE:** Use `logLevel` in your <project-directory>/.vscode/launch.json to 3 or more to show more debug adapter output.